1999–2000 NFL playoffs: AFC: Tennessee Titans 22, Buffalo Bills 16

 Late in the fourth quarter, Titans receiver Isaac Byrd's 16-yard punt return to the Bills 45 and five carries from George for 17 yards set up a 36-yard field goal by Del Greco, giving Tennessee a 15–13 lead with 1:38 left.
 But following a 33-yard kickoff return by Williams, the Bills retook the lead with a 41-yard field goal from Steve Christie at the end of a 38-yard drive that saw Johnson lose a shoe.
 Stuck in the no-huddle offense in order to beat the clock, Johnson was forced to play without a shoe for most of the drive, but still managed to lead the team into scoring range with two key completions to Peerless Price for 23 yards.
 Christie's field goal gave the Bills a 16–15 lead with only 16 seconds left in the game.

 On the ensuing Christie kickoff, fullback Lorenzo Neal picked up the ball at his own 25-yard line.
 He then handed off to Wycheck, who ran all the way to the right sideline before lateralling the ball all the way back to Dyson on the left side of the field.
 After taking the ball, Dyson ran 75 yards for a touchdown to give his team the win.
 The play was reviewed by referee Phil Luckett, but it was determined that Wycheck's lateral did not travel forward, and the play was upheld.

 "We worked on that play yesterday", said Titans coach Jeff Fisher of the winning return.
 "The play is called Home Run Throwback, it's a play you usually work on Saturdays, the day before a game.
 That play was designed with Frank Wycheck in the middle to try and put the ball out laterally."
 However, this was the first time they ran the play with Dyson, who replaced Mason as kick returner when he was injured earlier in the game.

 George finished the game with 106 rushing yards.
 Bills defensive end Bruce Smith had 2.5 sacks.
 Both teams combined for just 413 total yards (219 for Buffalo, 194 for Tennessee).
 The game marked the end of an era in Buffalo as it was the final game that Smith, Thurman Thomas and Andre Reed played for the Bills.
+With the win, the Titans won their first playoff game since 1991, when they were the Oilers.

 The Bills did not make the playoffs again after this game for another 18 years.

 This was the third postseason meeting between the Bills and Titans.
 Buffalo won the prior two meetings when the Titans were the Houston Oilers.